PEABODY (SERVICES) LIMITED

-The maximum standard payment term is 30 days however there are agreements in place for 1 / 7 / 14 day payments as well as ad hoc same day payments as required.
+The maximum standard payment term is 30 days and there are also agreements in place for 1 / 7 / 14 day payments.
+Some ad hoc same day payments are made as required.

-Peabody Services Ltd operate a No PO no Pay policy and operate a three way match on all invoices.
-Payment will be issued 30 days from the initial invoice date subject to a relevant goods receipt notice being placed by Peabody Services Ltd staff confirming that the Goods / Services or Works have been delivered successfully.
+Peabody Services Ltd operates a No PO, No Pay policy and a three-way match on all invoices.
+Payment will be issued 30 days from the initial invoice date, subject to a relevant goods receipt notice (GRN) being issued by Peabody Services Ltd staff confirming that the Goods, Services or Works have been delivered satisfactorily.

 Were there any changes to the standard payment terms in the reporting period?